Cannabis Made Clear

 Buying or selling unregulated cannabis

-Legal cannabis is subject to industry-wide rules and standards.
-These rules, which help ensure consumer safety, regulate what types of cannabis products are permitted for sale and their packaging and labelling, serving sizes and potency.
+Legal cannabis is subject to industry-wide regulations.
+These rules and standards, which help ensure consumer safety, regulate what types of cannabis products are permitted for sale and their packaging and labelling, serving sizes and potency.
 A provincially authorized licence is required to sell cannabis.
-There are penalties for anyone who sells cannabis without a licence, such as a $5,000 fine or up to 14 years in prison.
+There are penalties for anyone who sells cannabis without a licence, such as a fine or up to 14 years in prison.

-There are also penalties for possessing unregulated cannabis products for the purposes of distribution, from a fine to jailtime.
-Here’s how to determine whether your cannabis source is legal.
+There are also penalties for possessing unregulated cannabis products for the purposes of distribution, from a fine to jail time.
+Here’s how to determine whether a cannabis store is legal.

 Driving under the influence of cannabis